Ya0824/AIPS/README.md

 # AIPS: AI-Based Power Simulation for Pre-silicon Side-Channel Security Evaluation

-This directory contains the design files corresponding to the CHES 2026 paper "AIPS: AI-Based Power Simulation for Pre-silicon Side-Channel Security Evaluation" by Ya Gao, Haocheng Ma, Tanchen Zhang, Jiaji He, Yiqiang Zhao, Mirjana Stojilovic, Yier Jin.
+This directory contains the design files corresponding to the paper "AIPS: AI-Based Power Simulation for Pre-silicon Side-Channel Security Evaluation".

 ---